On the Frobenius fields of abelian varieties over number fields: Introduction

 \subsection{Plan}

 In section \ref{s:pre} we describe preliminaries regarding Galois representations, monodromy groups, and large image theorems.
-In section \ref{sec:Grp} we present preliminaries regarding finite redcutive groups and define the bounding set (cf.~Definition~\ref{def:B}).
-In section \ref{sec:Main} we prove the main theorems. \begin{thank} We thank Brian Conrad, Chun-Yin Hui, Chandrashekhar Khare, Vijay Patankar, Will Sawin, and Victor Wang for helpful comments. \end{thank}
+In section \ref{sec:Grp} we present preliminaries regarding finite redcutive groups\footnote{As pointed out by the referee, these results may be well-known to specialists (cf.~\cite{JKZ,LR0}).
+Due to the lack of a precise reference in the literature (see Remark~\ref{rmk:prior}), we include details.} and introduce the key notion of a bounding set (cf.~Definition~\ref{def:B}).
+In section \ref{sec:Main} we prove the main theorems. \begin{thank} We thank Brian Conrad, Chun-Yin Hui, Chandrashekhar Khare, Vijay Patankar, Will Sawin and Victor Wang for helpful communications.
+We are grateful to the referee for valuable comments and suggestions. \end{thank}